-Testimonials and reviews can also be reassuring that you’re making the right choice.
-There are many on my photography reviews page and all the couples listed are happy to be contacted by you.
+Testimonials and reviews can also be reassuring that you’re making the right choice, and there are many on my photography reviews page.
+All the couples listed are happy to be contacted by you.
 Just ask me for their contact details.

 And now for my short notice wedding photography discount…

-If you book me with six weeks or less to go, I will give you a full 10% off my full day website wedding prices.
+If you book me with six weeks or less to go, I will give you a full 10% off my whole day website wedding prices.

-You must mention this offer at the time of booking.
-Not to be used in conjunction with any other offer or discount.
+Please mention this offer at the time of booking.
+It cannot be used in conjunction with any other offer or discount.

-What Should I Do if a Wedding Photographer Has Let Me Down?
+What Should I Do if a Wedding Photographer Has Cancelled on Me?

 However, there are those unscrupulous wedding photographers who will let people down.
-I read on wedding forums all the time of couples seeking advice as to what to do in the situation where their photographer pulls out with little or no reason.
+I read on wedding forums all the time of couples seeking advice about what to do in a situation where their photographer pulls out with little or no reason.
 Even worse is where they stop replying to your calls and emails.

 5 Tips if Your Wedding Photographer Suddenly Becomes Elusive or Pulls Out…

 - Find Out Why?: If they let you know they can’t make it, find out the reason why.
-People do get ill and have family traumas (they may put down pulling out to ‘personal reasons’) so try to find out the reason before deciding what action to take.
+For example, people get ill and have family traumas (they may put down pulling out for ‘personal reasons’).
+Try to find out the real reason before deciding what action to take.

-- On Contracts…: Will Hopefully you read carefully signed a contract before booking.
-Hopefully you can still lay your hands on it.
-Re-read it and check what the cancellation terms are and what happens if they are unable to fulfil their contractual obligations.
-It has to be said that if a wedding photographer is unreliable, it may be unlikely that they either provided a contract or likely that the terms are weighted in their favour.
-If this is the case all is not lost.
-Contracts can be overturned in court if they are deemed to be unfair.
+- On Contracts…: Hopefully, you read and signed a contract before booking and can still lay your hands on it.
+Re-read it and check what the cancellation terms are.
+What happens if they are unable to fulfil their contractual obligations?
+If a wedding photographer is unreliable, they are unlikely to provide a contract, or they will weigh the terms in their favour.
+If this is the case, all is not lost.
+Contracts can be overturned in court if deemed to be unfair.

-If Alarm Bells Start to Ring…: You may have a ‘gut’ feeling about things – that things don’t quite seem right.
-The unscrupulous wedding photographer will undoubtedly seem helpful and responsive before your booking, but if they seem to change after you have settled their fees, try to arrange to meet them.
-Talk to them about your concerns and if you are not satisfied, decide what route to go down regarding a possible cancellation.
-It is far better to rectify things before your wedding day than wait for possible disappointment and stress when it’s too late.
+- If Alarm Bells Start to Ring…: You may have a gut feeling about things – that things don’t quite seem right.
+The unscrupulous wedding photographer will undoubtedly seem helpful and responsive before your booking.
+However, if they seem to change after you have settled their fees, try to arrange to meet them.
+Talk to them about your concerns.
+If you are not satisfied, decide what route to go down regarding a possible cancellation.
+It is far better to rectify things before your wedding day than wait for potential disappointment and stress when it’s too late.

 - Be Persistent: Don’t give up!
-If they won’t answer your emails or return your phone calls, try and try again… And make notes!
-This will let them know you are serious and not willing to let them get away with poor treatment (and quite possibly your money!)
+If they don’t answer your emails or return your phone calls, try and try again.
+And make notes, which will let them know you are serious and not willing to let them get away with poor treatment (and quite possibly your money!)
 It will also carry weight if you decide to take it further later on.